tem556/FederatedLearningTestbed/Server/README.md

 To install the CIFAR-10 dataset, visit https://www.cs.toronto.edu/~kriz/cifar.html and install the CIFAR-10 binary version.
 The `workdir` mentioned below must contain a folder called `cifar-10`, this must contain the data batches (e.g. data_batch_1.bin).

+The `newmodel.zip` file is an untrained cifar-10 model stored in deeplearning4j's native format for deep learning models.
+The server reads from this file to initialize the model, and then sends it over to the clients.
+This file must also be in the `workdir` mentioned below along with the `cifar-10` folder.

 ## Run Server jar file
 To run the Server file, the user must have Java 8 installed.
 Java 11 and above can lead to segfault issues due to instability of Deeplearning4j.
 ```